marko-lisica/android-mdm-cli/README.md

 ![Cover image for anroid-mdm CLI](./cover-img.png)

 `android-mdm` is a CLI tool for interacting with Android Enterprise.
 You can try out features of the [Android Management API (AMAPI)](https://developers.google.com/android/management).
 With this tool, you can register for Android Enterprise, bind it to your Google Cloud project, enroll devices, enforce policies, and more.
+You can use `am` alias to run this CLI.

 AMAPI is limited until you're an EMM solution (MDM tool) that has been added to the [EMM directory](https://androidenterprisepartners.withgoogle.com/emm/) by Google.
 To learn more about these limitations, refer to the [permissible usage](https://developers.google.com/android/management/permissible-usage) page.